Home

 DVD and Blu-ray

-When I first began researching DVD authoring software a few years ago, I needed something simple and low-cost that could create professional-looking DVD’s.
-(Blu-ray wasn’t an option at that time).
+When I first began researching DVD authoring software many years ago, I needed something simple and low-cost that could create professional-looking DVD’s for some smaller corporate video projects.

 What is DVD Authoring?